KaDerox/Axo-McLCE-ModLoader/README.md

 Done!
 Pretty simple aswell!

 ### Logging in Axo
-To log in axo you need to use:
+To log in Axo all you need to use is:
 ```
 AxoAPI_Log("Example Log");
 ```
+And done!
+Now it logs in debug console!

 ## FAQ
 - Q: Was AI used to create Axo?